pizza-studio/PizzaHelperUnited/EndUserPublicDocs/FAQ/FAQ-EN.md

 - Features that can no longer be maintained due to developer time constraints, such as the Pizza Dictionary.
 - Features with unresolvable user experience issues, such as the Spiral Abyss Top Lists.

+#### Q: After upgrading this app from the App Store, why have many features disappeared?
+Now only the data export function remains?

+Starting from v5.5.0 (v5.5.1 for watchOS app), this software has reintroduced its installability for OS21 ~ OS23 (i.e., iOS 14 ~ 16 and macOS 11 ~ 13) to replace deprecated legacy versions.
+This decision was made due to security concerns in older versions (v4.x and earlier) and our inability to address them through other means.
+Considering the unique needs of OS23 users, we have backported some core features to OS23 (iOS 16.2+, macOS 13.0+, watchOS 9.2+) and later.
+However, SwiftUI remains highly unstable on these OS versions, which may cause operational issues.
+If your usage requirements and budget permit, please switch to a device supporting at least OS24+.

 ## // App and Development Team

 #### Q: I am a refugee of the Pizza Helper for HSR.
 What should I be aware of when migrating to this new app?